 Theme III: Superior Member Services & Resources - Keep cybersecurity a top priority and build out cybersecurity framework.

-Service Organization Control 2 (SOC 2) On-Premise Audit
+System and Organization Control 2 (SOC 2) On-Premise Audit

 Safeguarding the information collected and stored at the NAIC is a top priority in an age of increased volume and sophistication of cyber threats.
-In response, the NAIC has taken measures to enhance our security protocols through a Service Organization Control 2 (SOC 2) audit.
+In response, the NAIC has taken measures to enhance our security protocols through a System and Organization Control 2 (SOC 2) audit.
 The first SOC 2 was comprised of 64 controls modeled after National Institute of Standards and Technology (NIST) guidelines.
 The results of the first audit were positive in reflecting the strong security protocols and internal controls within the NAIC's infrastructure.
 The audit report will be used to communicate our security posture to interested third parties and to supplement our Standardized Information Gathering (SIG) assessment.

 Each of our themes and goals will be supported by the investments we make in data, technology and talent.
 Many of the NAIC's current initiatives and budget for 2018 are designed to lay these foundational pillars on which State Ahead is built.